MicrosoftDocs/Viva/Viva/glint/reports/export-report-pdf.md

 # Export reports as a PDF

-Viva Glint users need to export their survey results to share with offline users, read verbatim comments, or to create presentations for their teams.
-Exporting reports as a Portable Document Format (PDF) in Glint is quick, allows easier consumption of comments, and supports highlighting, markup, search, and preview.
-There are additional instructions for exporting comments in this guidance.
+Microsoft Viva Glint users need to export their survey results to share with offline users, read verbatim comments, or to create presentations for their teams.
+Exporting reports as a Portable Document Format (PDF) in Glint is quick, allows easy consumption of comments, and supports highlighting, markup, search, and preview functionality.
+This export technology includes PDF exports for 360 feedback program reports and Focus Area reports.

+In 360 feedback reports, the PDF export experience is a valuable and primary way for reports to be shared with external coaches.
+Glint 360 feedback PDF reports are generated to be consumable, shareable, and easy to use for collaborating on next steps.

 ## Procedure to export a PDF report